sbockfind/main/README.md

 ### Granger Analyzer `calc_epoch_granger_causality_ij()`

-The program uses the `GrangerAnalyzer` class from the `nitime` package to estimate the causality between different time series.
+The script uses the `GrangerAnalyzer` class from the `nitime` package to estimate the causality between different time series.
 This identifies how changes in one time series can predict changes in another.

 The function creates a TimeSeries object from two channels, then runs GrangerAnalyzer for a specified lag order.